DanielAraldi/QmBlurView/README.md

 ## Features

 - **High Performance**: Native blur algorithm implemented in C/C++ for maximum speed and smoothness.
-- **Real-time Blurring**: Automatically updates the blur effect as the background content changes.
 - **Rich Component Library**: Component that includes multiple types of blur effects.
 - **Image Loading Support**: Built-in transformations for **Glide** and **Picasso**.